slashtechno/tldscroll/README.md

 4. Clone the repository
 5. Ensuring you have [Poetry](https://python-poetry.org/) installed, run `poetry install`
 6. Copy the `example.env` file to `.env` and fill in the values
-7. Run `poetry run python -m tldscroll`
+7. Run `poetry run python -m tlds`

 ### Usage
 1. Add the app to channel(s) where you want it to be able to summarize messages from
-2. Use the `/tldscroll` command or the "Summarize" message action to summarize messages
+2. Use the `/tlds` command or the "Summarize" message action to summarize messages